jasonacox/Build-OpenSSL-cURL/README.md

 * tvOS - arm64 and AppleTVSimulator (x86-64)

 The curl build uses `--with-ssl` pointing to the above OpenSSL builds and `--with-nghttp2` pointing to the above nghttp2 builds..
-Edit `build.sh` to change the version of cURL that will be downloaded and built.
+Edit `build.sh` to change the version of cURL that will be downloaded and built or specify the version on the command line.

+	build.sh -c 7.68.0

 Include the relevant library into your project.
 Rename the appropriate file to libcurl.a:

 	|____lib
 	   |____libcurl_iOS.a
 	   |____libcurl_Mac.a
 	   |____libcurl_tvOS.a

 NOTE: By default, this script only builds bitcode versions.
-To build non-bitcode versions uncommend this line:
+To build non-bitcode versions:

-	NOBITCODE="yes"
+	build.sh -b

 ## Xcode